neverfap-deluxe/nfd-api/content/email_ten_day_meditation/tdm-day-6.md

 ---

+## Day 6 - Observe What You Hear

+Welcome to Day 6 of the 10 Day Meditation Primer.

+In today's meditation we will be focusing on

+## Script

 Hello and welcome to the NeverFap Deluxe 10 day meditation primer.

 My name is Julius Reade, and on day two, w